When a HbA1C is ordered, what action should be taken?

 Study for the NHA Medical Assistant Certification Exam.
 Enhance your preparation with our flashcards and multiple-choice questions, each with hints and explanations.
 Get ready to ace your exam!

-When a HbA1C test is ordered, the primary action to take is to obtain a blood sample from the patient.
-The HbA1C test measures the average blood glucose levels over the past two to three months, providing crucial information for the management of diabetes.
-As it is a blood test, it requires a sample to be collected in order to analyze the patient's glycemic control.
+When an HbA1c test is ordered, the primary action required is to obtain a blood sample from the patient.
+The HbA1c test measures the average blood glucose levels over the past two to three months, which is crucial for monitoring diabetes management and determining how well the patient's blood sugar is controlled over time.
+This blood sample will then be analyzed in a laboratory to provide the necessary data for making informed decisions about treatment and care.

 Subscribe